 You don’t automatically get charged with DUI if you get behind the wheel drunk.
 Surprisingly, the majority of cases are not even involving seriously drunk drivers.
 The situation, most of the time, looks like this:

-You’re a law-abiding, conscious person, so you don’t go anywhere in your car immediately.
+- You’re law-abiding and conscious, so you don’t immediately go anywhere in your car.
 You wait for some time.
-However, the time is not enough;
+However, the time is not enough.

-When you decide that you’re sober enough and go somewhere in your car, you get pulled over.
-Keep in mind that the policy does NOT need a reason to stop you at a sobriety checkpoint;
+- You get pulled over When you decide you’re sober enough and go somewhere in your car.
+Remember that the policy does NOT need a reason to stop you at a sobriety checkpoint.

 Percentage of DUI Cases That Go To Trial

-The other huge portion of cases involves drivers that get into accidents and happen to be drunk or high at the moment.
-DUI is not about people who literally drink behind the wheel — it’s about people that drive after drinking.
+The other massive portion of cases involves drivers who get into accidents and happen to be drunk or high at the moment.
+DUI is not about people who drink behind the wheel — it’s about people who drive after drinking.

 What Are The Chances of Winning a DUI Case?